xxdoc/DialogModule/README.md

 Open "DialogModule.cbp" with Code::Blocks and build with the GNU GCC Compiler.

-This platform is untested and is not garunteed to work.
+This platform is untested and is not guaranteed to work.
 Testers needed!

 ----------------------------------------------------------------------------------------------------------------------------